 Chief Financial Officer

 Mary Lynn has many years of experience working with the revenue cycle in health care, most recently working with a Kansas City area company called Claims Professionally Reviewed.
 Prior to that she worked with another company called EvolveMD, providing revenue cycle services to physician offices around the region.
-Mary Lynn also has experience with implementation of Electronic Medical Records, which will be extremely valuable to us here at KidsTLC.
-She will also be heavily involved in our conversion to ICD 10 coding in 2015.
+Mary Lynn also has experience with implementation of Electronic Medical Records, which is extremely valuable to us here at KidsTLC.
+She has been heavily involved in our conversion to ICD 10 coding since 2015.